VijayKalmath/vijaykalmath.github.io/_projects/Adversarial_Training_Model_Compression.md

     </div>
 </div>

-We can clearly see that Ganbert is able to hold itself much better under Attack that ganbert even with just 50% of the data having labels.
+We can clearly see that the Ganbert model is able to hold itself a lot better under Attack than the finetuneed-distilbert even with just 50% of the data having labels.

-This is indicative of SSL training aiding in creating a more robust embedding space.
+This is indicative of the SSL training aiding in creating a more robust embedding space.

+---

-Attack Performance:
+### Attack Performance:

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">